Trail summary

-Hike Overview
+Hike overview

 Light to Light walk hugs the coastline between historic Boyds Tower and Green Cape Lightstation.
 It's one of the best walks on the far south coast of NSW.
 The views are stunning and ever-changing - from heathland to forest, tea tree groves to banksia woodlands, and sheltered coves to towering red-rock platforms.
 Plus, with so many seafront vantage points, you can spot seals, seabirds and whales.
-Enjoy a small section of the walk - most sections of this walk are easy - or embark on a self-guided, multi-day hike, stop overnight and have a swim at the beach campgrounds.
+Enjoy a small section of the walk - most sections of this walk are easy - or enjoy a self-guided, multi-day hike, stop overnight and have a swim at the beach campgrounds.

 The walk is exceedingly scenic, taking in stunning wilderness, spectacular beaches and some beautiful views as well as fascinating indigenous history.
 Please note that some of the infrastructure of the walk was damaged by the fires of late December 2019 and some areas remain closed.